-16 This is subject to an exception in relation to aggregated notifications, as set out in paragraph A2.35 A7.110.
+13 This is subject to an exception in relation to aggregated notifications, as set out in paragraph ^{1.77}/{46.111.}

-17 See paragraphs A2.13 to A2.15 A7.87-A7.89 for an explanation of this term.
+14 See paragraphs 1.55 1.57 A6.89-A6.91 for an explanation of this term.

-18 CPs Providers may also choose to aggregate notifications (including aggregating an end-of-contract and annual best tariff notification) in other circumstances, subject to compliance with the General Conditions and the remainder of this guidance.
+15 CPs Providers may also choose to aggregate notifications (including aggregating an End-of-Contract and Annual Best Tariff Notification) in other circumstances, subject to compliance with the General Conditions and the remainder of this guidance.

-- A7.112 In complying with this requirement in relation to subscribers who are consumers, we expect CPs providers to provide information in an end-of-contract notification with the following given first: - a) the date on which the fixed commitment period for that contract will end; - b) the current monthly subscription price paid by the subscriber and the monthly subscription price that will come into effect once the fixed commitment period ends. - A7.113 The provider's best tariffs should come at the end of the notification and should be given equal prominence to one another. - A7.114 Where an end-of-contract notification is sent via an SMS, we expect the following information to appear in the SMS message: - a) the date on which the fixed commitment period for that contract will end; - b) the monthly subscription price currently paid by the subscriber; - c) the monthly subscription price that will come into effect once the fixed commitment period ends; - d) details of the options available at the end of the fixed commitment period; and - e) a message that further information is available, including tariffs that the provider is required to tell the subscriber about, and an indication of where that information is available. - A7.115 The remaining information required by Condition C1.11-C1.24 should be made available to the subscriber in a single location, which is referred to in paragraph A2.39e) A1.114e). - A7.116 Condition C1.14 C1.28 also requires that "[i]f the Subscriber Relevant Customer is a Consumer, the End-of-Contract Notification must also be separate and distinct from any other communication".
+- a) the date on which the fixed Commitment Period for that contract will end; - b) the monthly subscription price currently paid by the Subscriber; - c) the monthly subscription price that will come into effect once the fixed Commitment Period ends; - d) details of the options available at the end of the fixed Commitment Period; and - e) a message that further information is available, including tariffs that the provider is required to tell the Subscriber about, and an indication of where that information is available. - A6.116 The remaining information required by Condition C1.11-C1.24 should be made available to the Subscriber in a single location, which is referred to in paragraph A6.115e)1.76e. - A6.117 Condition C1.14 C1.28 also requires that "[i]f the Subscriber Relevant Customer is a Consumer, the End-of-Contract Notification must also be separate and distinct from any other communication".
 This does not prevent a CP provider from aggregating notifications in line with this guidance.

-Condition C1.19 C1.34 and C1.20 C1.35 - how to send annual best tariff notifications
+Condition C1.19-C1.34 and C1.20 C1.35 - how to send Annual Best Tariff Notifications